wwcodeatx/wwcodeatx_hugo/content/hackathon/signup.md

 draft: false
 ---

-Join Women Who Code Austin (ATX) for our 6th annual Diversity Hackathon.
+Join Women Who Code Austin (ATX) for our 6th annual Diversity Hackathon, sponsored by Google Fiber, Athena Health, Bestow and the Zebra.
 This is a virtual hackathon, with online workshops.

 **When:** Fri, Sep 18, 2020, 9:00 AM – Sun, Sep 20, 2020, 5:00 PM CDT